kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/DEVEL/2012-01-01-tool-reference.md

 *  `--entity-id=<entity-id>` -
    Specifies the entity ID of a single row to delete or to delete from.
-   Requires the target Kiji URI to designate a Kiji table.
+   Requires the target Kiji URI to designate at least a Kiji table.

    The default is to not target a specific row, ie. to delete the entire Kiji table specified with `--target=...`.